IF YOU WANT TO TALK, WE WANT TO LISTEN

 **This takes you to the West Midlands Police page for Victim Support, but search for your local police force to see what support and advice they can offer you.

-Don’t forget, SOS Silence of Suicide are available between 3 and 6, 7 days a week, via their online chat platform to discuss any emotional health challenges you may be experiencing.
+Don’t forget, SOS Silence of Suicide are available between 1 and 6, 7 days a week, via their online chat platform to discuss any emotional health challenges you may be experiencing.
+Our phone line 0300 1020 505 is open between midday and 7pm Monday to Friday.

 IT’S TIME TO STOP THE SILENCE